fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-05-27-Fortivitus.en.md

 #### Centurion Stunt - _Panopticon_

-+ _Once per scene_, he can place an Aspect with a Free Invoke, based on compromising or otherwise hurtful information, as long Jonah can explain how he obtained it.
++ _Once per scene_, he can place an _Aspect with a Free Invoke_ on someone, based on compromising or otherwise hurtful information, as long Jonah can explain how he obtained it.

 #### Common Stunts

-+ _First Impressions_: Gain +2 to attempts to _create an advantage by acting Quickly_ and making a positive first impression on someone.
++ __First Impressions__: Gain +2 to attempts to _create an advantage by acting Quickly_ and making a positive first impression on someone.
-+ _Cold Read:_ Gain +2 to _Careful_ attempts to _create an advantage_ when you try to assess another character’s aspects by observing them.
++ __Cold Read:__ Gain +2 to _Careful_ attempts to _create an advantage_ when you try to assess another character’s aspects by observing them.
-+ _Call in a Favor:_ _Once per session_, you may declare that _someone owes you a favor_.
++ __Call in a Favor:__ _Once per session_, you may declare that _someone owes you a favor_.
 You can call that favor in to get some secret information, or a meeting with an important person who wouldn’t otherwise give you the time of day, or some other interesting and useful effect.
-+ _It’s Elementary:_ Gain +2 to _overcome_ actions when you’re _being Clever_ and must figure out a puzzle, solve a riddle, or otherwise reason your way out of a tight spot.
++ __It’s Elementary:__ Gain +2 to _overcome_ actions when you’re _being Clever_ and must figure out a puzzle, solve a riddle, or otherwise reason your way out of a tight spot.
-+ _Details Matter:_ Gain +2 to attempts to _create an advantage_ when you’re _being Careful_ and your deep knowledge of a subject reveals a detail that you can take advantage of.
++ __Details Matter:__ Gain +2 to attempts to _create an advantage_ when you’re _being Careful_ and your deep knowledge of a subject reveals a detail that you can take advantage of.

 ### Esther Sheridan - New York high-society dame and _Century Club Retainer_